-The need for a new or revised PRA may arise from sity dons such as when
+The need for a new or revised PRA may arise from situations such as when:

-- a national review of phytosanitary regulation requirements or operations is undertaken - an official control programme (e.g. a cert cation frogramme encompassing phytosanitary elements) is developed to avoid unacceptable economic impactor specified RNQPs in plants for planting - an evaluation of a regulatory proposition of an anther country or international organization is undertaken - a new system, process or proofdure is here uced or new information made available that could influence a previous decision (e.g. reseas of conitoring; a new treatment or withdrawal of a treatment; new diagnostic methods) - an international dispute physicanit by measures arises - the phytosanitary station in a country changes or political boundaries change.
+- a national review of phytosanitary regulations, requirements or operations is undertaken - an official control programme (e.g. a certification programme encompassing phytosanitary elements) is developed to avoid unacceptable economic impact of specified RNQPs in plants for planting - an evaluation of a regulatory proposal of another country or international organization is undertaken - a new system, process or procedure is introduced or new information made available that could influence a previous decision (e.g. results of monitoring; a new treatment or withdrawal of a treatment; new diagnostic methods) - an international dispute on phytosanitary measures arises - the phytosanitary situation in a country changes or political boundaries change.

-In these situations, pests will are ady have been identified and this fact should be recorded in preparation for PRA Stage 2.
+In these situations, pests will already have been identified and this fact should be recorded in preparation for PRA Stage 2.

-For existing trade, no new measures should be applied until the revision or new PRA has been completed, unless this is warranted by new or unexpected phytosanitary situations which may necessitate emergency measures.
+For existing trade, no new measures should be applied until the revision or new PRA has been completed, unless this is warranted by new or unexpected phytosanitary situations that may necessitate emergency measures.